 Cinzano apéritif company and a toothpaste maker, and an accordionist, Yvette Horner, became one of the most popular sights as she performed on the roof of a Citroën Traction Avant.
 The modern Tour restricts the excesses to which advertisers are allowed to go but at first anything was allowed.
 The writer Pierre Bost lamented: "This caravan of 60 gaudy trucks singing across the countryside the virtues of an apéritif, a make of underpants or a dustbin is a shameful spectacle.
 It bellows, it plays ugly music, it's sad, it's ugly, it smells of vulgarity and money."

 Some have more.
 On top of that come the more considerable costs of the commercial samples that are thrown to the crowd and the cost of accommodating the drivers and the staff—frequently students—who throw them.
 The number of items has been estimated at 11 million, each person in the procession giving out 3,000 to 5,000 items a day.
-A bank, GAN, gave out 170,000 caps, 80,000 badges, 60,000 plastic bags and 535,000 copies of its race newspaper in 1994.
-Together, they weighed 32 tons.
+A bank, GAN, gave out 170,000 caps, 80,000 badges, 60,000 plastic bags, and 535,000 copies of its race newspaper in 1994.
+Together, they weighed 32 tonnes (31 long tons; 35 short tons).
 The vehicles also have to be decorated on the morning of each stage and, because they must return to ordinary highway standards, disassembled after each stage.
 Numbers vary but there are normally around 250 vehicles each year.
 Their order on the road is established by contract, the leading vehicles belonging to the largest sponsors.

 Alsace-Lorraine, territory annexed by the German Empire in 1871 after the Franco-Prussian War.
 Passage was secured through a meeting at Metz between Desgrange's collaborator, Alphonse Steinès, and the German governor.